 DC Universe Online

-Ryder hosts a TV/Radio show called You Are Wrong that appears throughout the game.
-When he is found, Ryder reveals a number of facts that he has presumably gained while the Creeper.
+Ryder hosts a TV/radio show called You Are Wrong that appears throughout the game.
+When he is found, Ryder reveals a number of facts that he has presumably learned while the Creeper.